2 Who Are the Players?

 The Legislative Branch

-The Minnesota legislature is like the federal system in that it is bicameral (has two chambers), but there are several important differences.[15]
-The state is divided into 67 legislative districts, each with about 80,000 residents.
+The Minnesota legislature is like the federal system in that it is bicameral (has two chambers), but there are several important differences.[16]
+The state of Minnesota is divided into 67 legislative districts, each with about 80,000 residents.
 Each of these districts is represented by one Senator who is elected for a four year term, except once a decade (election years ending in 0) when they serve only a two year term.
 Each legislative district is divided in half (A and B) and each half elects a Representative.
 There are 134 Representatives (two in each Senate district) and Representatives serve two year terms.
 Legislators in Minnesota must be 21 years old and a resident of the state for at least a year.
 They have to live in the district for which they are running at least six months before the election.
 Minnesota’s legislature is a part-time institution, and so it only meets for a few months of the year, even though legislators are pretty busy all year long.
 Members get paid $31,140 per year and they also receive a daily stipend for living expenses when the legislature is in session (this is called a per diem allowance).

 The current legislature is the most diverse in Minnesota history.
 Of the 201 elected legislators, 35 are people of color and 12 are part of the LGBTQ community.
 Five of the legislators who identify as people of color are Republicans, but the others are all part of the Democratic-Farmer-Labor party, Minnesota’s version of the Democratic Party.
 Another milestone in the 2022 election was that three Black women were elected to the Minnesota Senate, which is the first time that any Black woman has served in the Senate.